seanbaxter/DirectXShaderCompiler/docs/CommandGuide/llvm-ar.rst

  Quickly append files to the end of the archive.
 This operation quickly adds the *files* to the archive without checking for duplicates that should be removed first.
 If no *files* are specified, the archive is not modified.
- Because of the way that **llvm-ar** constructs the archive file, its dubious whether the *q* operation is any faster than the *r* operation.
+ Because of the way that **llvm37-ar** constructs the archive file, its dubious whether the *q* operation is any faster than the *r* operation.